Child Protection Proceedings

 We have represented individuals relative to these various aspects of child protective proceedings and are certainly willing to assist you if necessary.

-If you suspect child abuse of neglect, New York State has a confidential hotline where you can report your concerns.
+If you suspect child abuse or neglect, New York State has a confidential hotline where you can report your concerns.
 The number is 1-800-342-3720.
-To contact one of our attorneys with any questions please call us at 716.636.7600 or message our Department Chair by clicking here.
+To contact one of our attorneys with any questions please call us at 716.636.7600.
 All inquiries and consultation are confidential.